CatsLover2006/Audiodex/README.md

 - [x] ID3 tag management
   - [x] Read ID3 tags
   - [x] Write ID3 tags
-    - Tested using AIFF re-encoding
-    - Will add full editing capability during GUI stage (aka soon)
   - [x] Read album art
     - GUI resizes the artwork on separate thread to speed up GUI loading (relevant on my 2008 machine)
   - [x] Write album art
+    - Works in encoders, will add in GUI options later
 - [x] All this, preferably without requiring native binaries
   - I'm going to use libraries to handle decoding and encoding